Alessandragon/Mparloc/README.md

 ## Testing

-After the installation of all dependence you can test the library run in the main folder the command:
+After the installation of all dependence, you can test the library run in the main folder the command:

     python3 Example.py (Ubuntu environment)
 	python Example.py (Windows environment)